mlc-ai/mlc-llm/docs/deploy/python.rst

    fields specified.

-   It is also worth noting that ``ConvConfig`` itself is overriding the original conversation template specified by the field ``conv_template`` in chat configuration.
+   It is also worth noting that ``ConvConfig`` itself is overriding the original conversation template specified by the field ``conv_template`` in the chat configuration.
 Learn more about it in :ref:`Configure MLCChat in JSON<configure-mlc-chat-json>`.

 Raw Text Generation in Python